-Note: this information comes from https://ictv.global/about/code where there are further examples of formatting rules and a full taxonomy index.
+Note: this information comes from The International Code of Virus Classification and Nomenclature, where there are further examples of formatting rules and a full taxonomy index.

 Type of term Formatting Examples Virus order, family, subfamily, or genus Italics with first letter of the name capitalized Herpesvirales (order) Herpesviridae (family) Alphaherpesvirinae (subfamily) Simplexvirus (genus) Species name Italics with the first letter of the first name capitalized.
 Never abbreviate species names.
 Exceptions: proper nouns, parts of proper nouns, or alphabetical identifiers may be capitalized even if they occur as the second word.
 Human alphaherpesvirus 1 Mumps virus West Nile virus Influenza A virus Enterovirus A Virus strain or generic name Not italicized and the first letter of the first word is not capitalized, unless it is a proper noun or includes alphabetical identifiers Ebola virus herpes simplex virus influenza A (H1N1) virus